ONE-YEAR DOCTORAL PRACTICUM TRAINING PROGRAM

 Number of direct client hours per week: 8-10 hours/week.
 Note: it generally takes about 4 months to reach this level of client contact.

-Number of clients practicum students have at one time: 5-9 individual/family clients, 1-3 groups per week (generally co-facilitated)
+Number of clients practicum students have at one time: 5-9 individual/family clients, 1-3 groups per week (generally co-facilitated) Practicum trainees should anticipate a working caseload of about 50% children and 50% teens; in addition, some young adult sessions may be an option.

 What are the cultural and demographic groups who typically receive services at our site?